 If updating the driver through Device Manager doesn’t help fix the issue, continue to Method 3.

-If neither of the two above methods works for you, you can update your monitor driver easily with Driver Easy.
+If neither of the two above methods works for you, you can download and update the monitor driver manually.

 Hopefully you can fix your Generic Non-PnP Monitor driver issue with the above steps.
 If you have any questions, feel free to drop a comment below.
 I’ll get back to you ASAP.